-- Forest products,
+- Forest products.

 - Coal mining and fossil fuel power plants can be all be defendants.

 Also, if faulty electrical equipment causes a dust blaze, negligence is usually a factor.
-And if you or a loved one suffer burns or the fusion of toxic smoke into their body, you need a lawyer.

-What About Third Party Liability?
+What About Third-Party Liability?

 But when bodily injuries occur due to dust created fires, there can be third party negligence.
 So if there is defective equipment or an employee’s actions are careless or reckless, you may have a suit.
-But it is important to consult Ehline Law Firm as soon as possible after the initial burns.
+But it is vital to consult Ehline Law Firm as soon as possible after the initial burns.
 Mainly this is because evidence can get destroyed over time.

 So the plaintiff must also comply with seemingly unreasonable requests for evidence.
 Mostly, these are things an unrepresented, grieving individual cannot know.

 What Do You Do to Get Legal Help for a Burn Like This?